erfianugrah/video-resizer/ARCHITECTURE_ROADMAP.md

-# Video Resizer URL Transformation Issues - RESOLVED ✅
+# Video Resizer Architecture: Completed Work and Next Steps

 ## Summary of Completed Work

-All identified issues have been successfully addressed:
+All previously identified URL transformation issues have been successfully addressed:

 1. ✅ Fixed the CDN-CGI URL construction to correctly use the request host with origin URL content (Issue #1)
 2. ✅ Documented IMQuery caching behavior with comprehensive explanations and examples (Issue #3)